saurabh-deochake/conio/README.md

         -[INFO] Removing container:90875dc7b1ea
 ```
 ### Contributing
 If you are interested in becoming a contributer to this project, then please fork the project.
-As this project is in alpha testing, some things may break.
+As this project is in beta testing, some things may break.
 Please create an issue on the repo if you find something broken.

 ### License
 The tool is made avaiable under Apache 2.0 license.
 Please read the terms of license located in LICENSE file.